 Willful noncompliance over multiple semesters may result in suspension.

 Qualifying students may submit a Chapel Credit Reduction Application to the Chapel Office.
 Forms are located online and must be submitted by the third week of classes each semester.
 See form for more information.

 Percent reduced is based on how many times per week students have approved conflicts with Monday, Wednesday, and Friday gatherings at 10:25 a.m.
 We are unable to approve reductions for on/off-campus employment or personal internships.
 A new application must be submitted for each semester.

 Students who miss a week or more of classes due to a serious illness may file for two credits per each week of missed classes by having a medical notification sent to the Chapel Office within two weeks of illness.

-Students who are married, commuting, part-time or approved for graduation should receive their reductions automatically.
+Students who are married or commuting should receive their reductions automatically.
 Please contact the Chapel Office with any questions.